Skip to contents

 1. About the message: “Would you like to create a default Python environment for the reticulate package?
 (Yes/no/cancel)”

-As explained in the home page, this is a pop-up/prompt from the reticulate package.
+As explained in the home page, this is a pop-up or prompt from the reticulate package.
 Choosing ‘Yes’ will let reticulate install Python in a virtual environment.
 This is entirely optional.
 Simply choose/click No/Cancel to ignore.

 The reticulate documentation explains: